helenaschatz/Crowdfunding_ETL/README.md

 A collaborative project to build an ETL pipeline using Python, Pandas, and PostgreSQL for extracting, transforming, and loading crowdfunding data from Excel files into a relational database.

+   ETL (Extract, Transform and Load) data processing is an automated procedure that extracts relevant information from raw data, converts it into a format that fulfills business requirements and loads it into a target system.

 <p align="center">
 <img width="700" align="center" src="https://images.ctfassets.net/zczdrsyzzo2x/2mQoxHDVhC0SEGQMOQO84K/0a42e2029305130e7a9fda723c017878/animation_2.gif" alt="demo"/>
 </p>